 3 Days Flying Gorilla Trekking Bwindi safari

-A flying safari to Bwindi Impenetrable National Park for gorilla trekking saves you the long and tiring road trip from Kampala that could take up to 8 hours.
+This 3 Days Flying Gorilla Trekking Bwindi safari transfers you to Bwindi Impenetrable National Park for gorilla trekking and also saves you the long and tiring road trip from Kampala that could take up to 8 hours.
 You save more energy that will be needed for the rigorous trekking in the impenetrable Bwindi Forest, thereby enjoying your forest experience.
 Also an early arrival gives you more time to experience and appreciate this magnificent forest and the local communities.

 Flights are taken either from along Kampala - Entebbe highway at Kajjansi Airstrip courtesy of Fly Uganda, or from Entebbe International Airport courtesy of Aerolink Uganda.